Jepson73/trashcan/README.md

 - Similar syntax to the familiar `rm` command
 - Works across all directories

+### Requirements

+    Linux or Unix-based system
+    Bash (/bin/bash)

+    curl (may be required for installation)

+    📌 If curl is not installed, you can install it with:

+sudo apt install curl  # Debian/Ubuntu
+sudo dnf install curl  # Fedora
+sudo pacman -S curl    # Arch

 ## Installation

 ### Option 1: Direct installation (recommended)